A Few Student Projects

 Experiential learning and hands-on practice is central to our major Here are just a few of the activites students do to earn academic credit in our major:

-- GardenShare is a student run garden and class taught by SFF majors to students with little or no gardening experience.
+- GardenShare is a student run garden and RSO for students with little or no gardening experience.
 The one acre garden is within walking distance of campus.
 This project helps students learn to garden and work together in a collaborative environment.

 - The UMass Permaculture Initiative is a unique class and program that has converted underused grass lawns on the campus into edible, low-maintenance, and easily replicable food gardens.